 I put all the supplies on the kitchen table and they got right to work.
 I took this one photo of them getting started before I went upstairs to leave them alone.
 I really wanted to see what they would make on their own and whether the kit was truly appropriate for kids as young as 8.

 I could hear the kids chatting and giggling as they worked.
 They worked for exactly 90 minutes before they came and got me, both wearing their masks with the biggest smiles you've ever seen.
 I had them go outside where the light was better so I could take their photo.
 Kylinn proudly showed off her zebra mask.
 Trevor was equally proud of his rabbit mask.

 Both kids said that the kit was AWESOME!
 They said it was great for 8 year olds - not too easy and not too hard.
 They liked the way the box was one of the supplies.
 They thought it was really fun and that other kids would love it too.
 So there you go!
 The verdict is in... we LOVE the Twisteezwire Mask Kit!

 It's really unusual that I don't do a craft alongside Trevor.
 I really wanted to make a mask, but I thought it was important to see what 8 year olds would make on their own without being influenced by something an adult made.
 While the kids ran around out back playing Zebra and Rabbit, I went back inside to clean up.
 I was delighted to see that there were still a lot of supplies left.
 Plenty for me to make my own mask the next time Trevor wants to play with the kit!

 I highly recommend the Twisteezwire Mask Kit for the 8+ crafter in your life!
-The only place I've found online that sells it (so far) is Museum Tour Toys.
-I'm hoping that Amazon and other major retailers will carry it soon.
 You can buy bundles of Twisteezwire, as well as see lessons and their amazing gallery on the Twisteezwire website.
 Expect to see more Twisteezwire projects from us in the near future!